SAP-archive/cloud-cap-nodejs-codejam/exercises/09/readme.md

 Books=Books
 ```

-:point_right: Redeploy and restart the service (`cds deploy && cds serve all`) and reload the app.
+:point_right: Redeploy and restart the service (`cds deploy --to sqlite:bookshop.db && cds serve all`) and reload the app.
 You should see the static texts as specified in the `i18n.properties` file, such as "Author Name" rather than "AuthorName".

 ## Summary